apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

    .. member:: int32_t stream_dependency

       The stream dependency.
 Per spec, see RFC 7540 section 6.2, this is 31 bits.
-We use a signed 32 bit stucture to store either a valid dependency or -1 if the stream has no dependency.
+We use a signed 32 bit structure to store either a valid dependency or -1 if the stream has no dependency.